cobianzo/wp-env-sidebar-related-article/README.md

 # TODO

 - We need CI/CD for Playwright
+- Improve the github actions: use cache or artifacts to avoid repeating npm run build etc.
+- Move the artifact to an S3 bucket or a repo for the distribution.
 - Refactor to typescript
 - Transform most of the styles in the css into json styles, with variations.
 - Extend the tests for mobile devices and for other wordpress versions/themes
 - Localization (translation)
-- Add more options to the plugin: hide excerpt, allo edit the header and the read more ...
+- Add more options to the plugin: hide excerpt, allow editing the header and the read more ...